beatnik-ditty/advent-of-node/README.md

 For the same reason, I won't accept additions to the `solver` or `solver-helpers` libraries that include any solution code.
 I maintain my own solutions and helpers in my private repo and encourage anybody using Advent of Node to do the same.

-If you would like to develop on `react-app` or one of its library dependencies, I recommend running the `react-app > serve > develop` Nx target.
-You will first need to configure the `VITE_EXPRESS_SERVER_URL` environment variable in _apps/react-app/.env_ to point to your Express server url.
+To develop on `express-app` or `react-app` or any of their libraries, I recommend running their `serve:development` tasks (`express-app` defaults to the 'production' configuration).

+Before developing on `react-app`,you will first need to configure the `VITE_EXPRESS_SERVER_URL` environment variable in the [`react-app`](apps/react-app) _.env_ to point to your Express server url.
 Once you've served the app (default address _http://localhost:4200_), you can take advantage of Vite's live rebuilds and reloads, as well as the "React" VS Code debug configuration for Edge.
 Debugging in other browsers is possible with some additional setup.

 ## License